BPD 101

 - Identity disturbance – shifting self-image, values or goals

-- Impulsivity in areas like spending, sex, or substance use
+- Impulsivity in areas like spending, sex, substance use or eating

-- Recurrent suicidal behaviour, gestures, or threats, or self-harm
+- Recurrent suicidal behaviour, gestures, threats, or self-harm

 - Rapid mood swings and emotional sensitivity